Vytautas Landsbergis: Attempt to ban Communist and Nazi insignia

-Landsbergis's proposal was opposed by the Russian Parliament as well.
+Landsbergis' proposal was opposed by the Russian Parliament as well.
 The First Vicespeaker of the Russian State Duma called the proposal "abnormal".
 Another Russian MP, a communist, commented that "somebody in Europe became insolent and forgot who saved them from the fascists".

 The debate came to an end when, in the beginning of February 2005, the European Commission rejected calls for a proposed Europe-wide ban on Nazi symbols to be extended to cover Communist Party symbols as well.
 Frattini said it would not be appropriate to include the red star and the hammer and sickle in a draft EU law on racism.

 Finally, at the end of February 2005, the European Union dropped proposals to ban Nazi symbols across its 25 member states.
 Luxembourg withdrew the plan when it became clear that members could not reach a consensus on which symbols to ban.
 There were also concerns that the proposed ban was a threat to freedom of expression.

 Landsbergis is a fierce critic of Russia's intentions to impose any kind of influence on the Baltic states and publicly questions Russia's actions vis-à-vis the Baltic States on both local and international media, as well as in the European Parliament.
 He warns that Russia might have intentions to control Lithuania and the other Baltic States economically and politically through a wide network of former KGB agents and other clandestine activities.
 Landsbergis is one of the most active politicians who urge Russia to compensate Lithuania and other post-Soviet republics for damage done to them during their occupations.